 When to Contact a Health Professional

-If your baby has any symptoms of birth-acquired herpes, including skin lesions alone, have the baby seen by your health care provider promptly.
+If your baby has any symptoms of birth-acquired herpes, including skin blisters with no other symptoms, have the baby seen by your health care provider right away.

 Prevention of Pregnancy and herpes

-It is important for you to tell your doctor or nurse if you have a history of genital herpes.
-If you have frequent herpes outbreaks, you will be given a medicine called acyclovir to take during the last month of pregnancy.
-This helps prevent anoutbreak around the time of delivery.
+It is important for you to tell your health care provider if you have a history of genital herpes.
+If you have frequent herpes outbreaks, you will be given a medicine to take during the last month of pregnancy that treats the virus.
+This helps prevent an outbreak around the time of delivery.
 C-section is recommended for pregnant women who have a new herpes sore and are in labor.

-People with "cold sores" (herpes labialis) should avoid contact with newborn infants.
-Caregivers who have a cold sore should wear a surgical mask and wash their hands carefully before coming into contact with the infant to prevent transmitting the virus.
+Persons with cold sores (herpes labialis) should not come in contact with newborn infants.
+To prevent transmitting the virus, caregivers who have a cold sore should wear a surgical mask and wash their hands carefully before coming in contact with an infant.